Estimating Representative Causal Effects with Double Machine Learning: Conclusion

 \section{Conclusion}

-Although DML estimators are becoming increasingly popular in both academic and commercial research, researchers must -- as ever -- carefully evaluate their suitability for specific applications.
-Focusing on the special case of residuals-on-residuals regression (RORR), this paper studies the proper interpretation of RORR when treatment effects are heterogeneous and/or when treatments are many-valued with nonlinear dose-response functions.
-We show that, in the latter case, RORR converges to a conditional variance-weighted average of causal derivatives, with the added complication that these derivatives are evaluated on a ``pseudo-treatment'' distribution that differs from the treatment distribution seen in the data.
-As our empirical application shows, the subtle biases of RORR relative to any ``average'' treatment effect can have significant consequences for decision-making.
-To address these biases, we propose a coarsened AIPW estimator and show that it yields more representative estimates of causal effects.
+Double Machine Learning estimators are becoming increasingly popular in both academic and commercial applications of observational causal inference.
+Focusing on the residuals-on-residuals regression (RORR), we analyze the bias of RORR when treatment effects are heterogeneous.
+For binary treatments, RORR estimates a weighted average of treatment effects that is skewed towards units for whom the conditional probability of treatment is closest to 0.5.
+For non-binary treatments, RORR converges to a weighted average of causal derivatives, with the added complication that these derivatives are evaluated on a ``pseudo-treatment'' distribution that is not the treatment distribution found in the data.